Sci-Fi Movies of the 2010s

 Matt Damon is quite believable in the role as an intelligent, trained, brave professional.
 His solutions to the many problems involve real science.
 (Some are a bit unlikely, but, hey.)

-A lot of the drama and action takes place aboard the Aries, and while these scenes, too, are well done, the scientific/engineering explanation did not sync well with the realism of the situation of the man on Mars.
+A lot of the drama and action takes place aboard the Aries, and while these scenes, too, are well done, the scientific/engineering explanation did not mesh well with the realism of the situation of the man on Mars.
 It’s a minor, subjective flaw.

 24